rsmp-nordic/rsmp/notes.md

 When sending invalid commands to the simulator, it response with NotAcknowledged with empty "rea".

+When requesting status, the sCIO and n fields seem to be ignored, we always get a StatusRespons back, even it we send invalid values.
+When requesting data, the "s" field contains null.
+Is null allowed?

 # RSMP specification issues
 ## Clarify
 The version message should contain an identifier of the SXL to use, e.g. "traffic_lights" or "variable_message_sign".